-PPC marketing on Google is one of the staples of modern marketing.
+PPC marketing on Google is one of the staples of modern marketing and it offers multiple ways to reach your audience through Google Display Network and Google Search Network

-But Google isn’t so straightforward, and to advertise effectively, you have to know which network works best for your goals.
+But to advertise effectively, you have to know which network works best for your goals.

-In this article, I’ll go over the differences between Google’s Display and Search networks, and when you should use each.
+In this article, you’ll learn the differences between the two and better understand when to use each.

 What is the Display Network?